 All the droids around Horizon returned to whatever they'd been doing prior to their trance-like recitation.
 What passed for normalcy reigned once more.

-At headquarters, the five cohorts were directed into a waiting room on the ground floor, a guard stood by the door.
+At headquarters, the five cohorts were ushered into a waiting room on the ground floor, a guard stood by the door.
 They could easily have overpowered him and escaped, but to what purpose?
 Being intelligent machines, logic intervened.
 Reliance was escorted to the Director's office.
-He stood in the middle of the room, the two guards left to wait outside.
+He stood in the middle of the room, the two guards waited outside.
 Miranda volunteered to interview the five downstairs and left.
 Jonathan asked the Director if he could be alone with the android.
-The Director agreed, saying he had to find out what was going on now with the droids across the planet.
-Scrutinizing the android, he said, "I'll be in the operations room down the hall if needed."
+The Director agreed, saying he had to find out what was going on now across the planet.
+Scrutinizing the android, irritation in his voice, he said, "I'll be in the operations room down the hall if needed."

 "Reliance," Jonathan began, "you've had an interesting and rather long day, it would seem."